paitools/DBCOntology/README.md

-# DBC - CAN Database Ontology
+# CANDI - Semantic Framework for CAN bus Data Decoding and Integration